 Many clubs reflecting student interests are organized after the opening of school.
 The plans, activities and functions of each club are decided upon and carried out by the members with the help of a faculty advisor.
 Students wishing to form a new club should contact the building principal.
 The following clubs are offered at AMS:

-Math Counts, Poetry Club, Welcoming Team, Peer Support Club, Student Council, LEO Club, Craft Club, Yearbook Unified Theater, Debate Club, and A.C.E.
-Club
+Math Counts, Poetry Club, Robotics, GSA Club, Student Council, LEO Club, Craft Club, Yearbook, Debate Club, and Helping H'Arts Club

 Dances and Social Events

 School dances may be scheduled periodically during the school year.
 Only legally enrolled students of this school may attend dances unless other arrangements have been made and approved by the administration.
 Students are expected to dress appropriately for all dances.
 Standards of dress, admission costs, and other pertinent instructions such as time of the event will be announced prior to the dance.
 All school rules will apply.

 The official student newspaper provides an instructional device in the teaching of writing and other journalistic skills.
 It also provides a forum for the opinion of students, school staff and members of the community, as well as to serve the entire school by reporting school activities.

 The faculty advisor to the school newspaper shall have the primary responsibility of reviewing each article prior to its publication.
 The school principal or his/her designated representative other than the newspaper advisor may also review copy prior to its publication.
 However, such copy must be returned to the student editors within 72 hours after it is submitted for review.
 No copy may be censored except for reasons listed in board policy.

 Certain areas of the school will be accessible to students before and after school for specific purposes.
 Students are expected to remain in the area in which their activity is scheduled to take place.